preciofishbone/OmniaDocs/web-content-management/web-pages/manage-content/index.rst

 If you forgot to save
 ------------------------
-If you leave a page youk have edited, without having saved the changes, the following message is shown:
+If you leave a page you have edited, without having saved the changes, the following message is shown:

 .. image:: page-not-saved.png

-You can click "Cancel" to continue editing, save the normal way or do any of the other normal actions.
+You can click "Cancel" to continue editing, and then save the normal way or do any of the other normal actions.
 When you click "OK" the following is shown:

 .. image:: page-not-saved-options.png